GoogleChrome/web.dev/src/site/content/en/blog/content-visibility/index.md

   - css
 ---

 The [`content-visibility`](https://drafts.csswg.org/css-contain/#propdef-content-visibility) property might be one of the most impactful new CSS properties for improving page load performance. `content-visibility` enables the user agent to skip an element's rendering work, including layout and painting, until it is needed.
-If a large portion of your content is off-screen, leveraging the `content-visibility` property allows the browser to skip the rendering working for this content, making the initial user load much faster.
-Additionally, it allows for faster interactions with the on-screen content.
+Because rendering is skipped, if a large portion of your content is off-screen, leveraging the `content-visibility` property makes the initial user load much faster.
+It also allows for faster interactions with the on-screen content.
 Pretty neat.

+## Browser Support {: #support }

 `content-visibility` relies on primitives within the [the CSS Containment Spec](http://drafts.csswg.org/css-contain/).
-So, what exactly is this spec?
-Let's dive in.
+While `content-visibility` is only supported in Chromium 85 for now (and deemed ["worth prototyping"](https://github.com/mozilla/standards-positions/issues/135) for Firefox), the Containment Spec is supported in [most modern browsers](https://caniuse.com/#feat=css-containment).

 ## CSS Containment {: #containment }

- -- Caniuse Image Here: caniuse.com/#feat=css-containment --

 The key and overarching goal of CSS containment is to enable rendering performance improvements of web content by providing *predictable isolation of a DOM subtree* from the rest of the page.